-These instructions only apply to standalone servers running SGI ProPack for Linux.
-For information on CXFS clients, see CXFS MultiOS Client-Only Guide for SGI InfiniteStorage.
 Before configuring logical volumes under Linux, you may need to run through the following checklist:

 - 1. Under SGI ProPack for Linux, XVM is not installed by default.
-You should ensure that the xvm-cmds rpm is installed. - 2.
-To use XVM under SGI ProPack for Linux, you must obtain and install the appropriate XVM license.
-XVM licenses are usually nodelocked and reside on the local machine in /etc/lk/keys.dat.
-You must have the XVM\STD\IPF feature.
-If you have the XVM\PLEX\IPF license only, XVM will report a license error.
-XVM\PLEX\IPF is required for the local mirroring feature.
-XVM\PLEX\CLUSTER is required for cluster mirror volumes. - 3.
+You should ensure that the xvm-cmds rpm is installed. - To use XVM under SGI ProPack for Linux, you must obtain and install the appropriate XVM license.
+XVM licenses are usually nodelocked and reside on the local machine in /etc/flexlm/license.dat or /var/flexlm/license.dat.
+You must have the XVM_STD_IPF feature.
+If you have the XVM_PLEX_IPF license only, XVM will report a license error.
+XVM_PLEX_IPF is required for the mirroring feature. - 3.
 Confirm that the xvm-standalone kernel module is loaded.
 You can use the lsmod command, as in the following example: